North to Alaska: Development

-Alaska was admitted to the Union as the 49th state in 1959 and was much in the news at the time.
-In early 1959 it was announced 20th Century Fox would make The Alaskans starring John Wayne and written by Martin Rackin and John Lee Mahin (the three men had just made The Horse Soldiers together).
+Alaska was admitted to the Union as the 49th state in 1959, and was much in the news at the time.
+In early 1959, 20th Century Fox announced it would make The Alaskans starring John Wayne and written by Martin Rackin and John Lee Mahin (the three men had just made The Horse Soldiers together).
 The film was the first in a three-movie contract for Wayne with 20th Century Fox.

 The first choice for director by Wayne was Henry Hathaway.
 He had a commitment to direct Woman Obsessed, however, and was replaced by Richard Fleischer, who had a contract with 20th Century Fox and had just made the successful Compulsion (1959).
-Fleischer was enthusiastic about making a John Wayne film but did not like the story.
-He says a prime force behind the film was the agent Charles Feldman, who represented production head Buddy Adler, Wayne, Rackin and Mahin, and whose girlfriend Capucine was to play the female lead.
-Adler insisted Fleischer make the film as John Wayne had committed without reading a script and might pull out if the director pulled out.
+Fleischer was enthusiastic about making a John Wayne film, but did not like the story.
+He says a prime force behind the film was the agent Charles Feldman, who represented production head Buddy Adler, Wayne, Rackin, and Mahin, and whose girlfriend Capucine was to play the female lead.
+Adler insisted Fleischer make the film, as John Wayne had committed without reading a script and might pull out if the director pulled out.
 Fleischer says he got out of the film by saying he did not want to work with Capucine.
 Hathaway became available and his appointment was announced in March 1959.

+Hathaway says the original script was full of cliches from every Alaska gold rush film ever made, adding, "I should know, I worked on two versions of The Spoilers."
+Therefore, he decided to emphasize the characterization and personal elements, making it more comic.
+He said it was not a spoof of adventure films, but "the situations were funny within the legitimate story."

-Spyros Skouras wanted the budget of the film reduced; that Hathaway did by reducing location shots.
+Spyros Skouras wanted the budget of the film reduced; Hathaway achieved this by reducing location shots.

-The movie spent a long time in pre-production (during which it was also known as Go North) and was delayed by the writers strike and Wayne's involvement in making The Alamo (1960), a passion project of his that ended up costing the actor millions of his own money.
+The movie spent a long time in preproduction (during which it was also known as Go North) and was delayed by the writers' strike and Wayne's involvement in making The Alamo (1960), a passion project of his that ended up costing the actor millions of his own money.
 Shooting on North to Alaska did not start until May 1960.

 Casting

-Gary Crosby was reportedly cast as Granger's brother until replaced by Fabian, a pop singer who 20th Century Fox had just tried to turn into a film star with Hound Dog Man.
-The movie was not a success but the studio felt that Fabian might attract younger movie goers in support roles.
+Gary Crosby was reportedly cast as Granger's brother until replaced by Fabian, a pop singer whom 20th Century Fox had just tried to turn into a film star with Hound-Dog Man.
+The movie was not a success, but the studio felt that Fabian might attract younger movie goers in support roles.